Insights Basics

 - Users who performed a

-event (visited the landing page). - Users who performed a
+Page Visitevent (visited the landing page). - Users who performed a

-event are currently paying.
+User Signed Upevent and are currently paying.

-Using the same event twice to build two subsegments is very common.
-For example, during experimentation (A/B test) analytics.
+Using the same event twice to build two subsegments is very common, for example, during experimentation (A/B test) analytics.

-button at the top of the segment panel.
+You can add subsegments with the + button at the top of the segment panel.

 You can add as many subsegments as you want.